pollination/pollination-docs/Pollination-apps/chart.md

 )
 ```

-Create an EPW object from an epw file and create a Plotly figure from the dry bulb
+Create an EPW object from an EPW file and then get the `heatmap` figure.
+This method returns a Plotly figure with the dry bulb temperature data.
-temperature.

 ```python
 epw = EPW("file path to epw file")